The ACT and SAT: Which Test Is Right for You?

 • SAT: $68

-The cost of taking the test shouldn’t keep a student from doing so.
+These costs should not deter students from taking them.
 Both the College Board and ACT offer fee waivers for students who meet the requirements.

-Evaluating options for paying for college is another important piece of the college preparation puzzle.
-Options include grants, scholarships, and undergraduate loans, including both private and federal student loans.
+Evaluating options for paying for tuition is another important piece of the college preparation puzzle.
+These may be in the form of grants, scholarships, and undergraduate loans, including both private and federal student loans.
+If you’ve compared your aid options and still have a gap, private student loans may help cover eligible education costs.

 Recommended: 11 Strategies for Paying for College and Other Expenses